Adil78612/canvas-calendar/README.md

 1. Log in to Canvas.
 2. Go to **Account** → **Settings**.
 3. Scroll down to **Approved Integrations** and click **+ New Access Token**.
 4. Name it "Calendar" and copy the long code it gives you.
+(DO NOT FORGET THIS TOKEN)
+5. this token is only available for four months so add a date four months in advance

 ### Step 3: Add Your Secrets (The Important Part)
 1. Go to your new repository's **Settings** tab.